-From the sea-urchin festival early in the year to the fireworks on New Year's Eve,
+From the sea-urchin festival in the spring to the fireworks on New Year's Eve,

 the Catalan city plays host to numerous festivals and events throughout the year.

 Some of these events have their origins in the distant past and combine religious elements with traditions linked to the cycles of life and of the seasons.

 The most important festivals are described below:

 Sagra del riccio (Sea-Urchin Festival) (staged from March 22 to April 27)

 At dawn, during the "January droughts", sea-urchins are caught all along the coast of Alghero.
 These are then sold along the Lido and the Passeggiata Barcellona at brightly coloured ad-hoc market stalls that are frequented in great numbers by those who appreciate the sea-urchins' sweet, delicious eggs

 , as the sea-urchin is known in Alghero, also constitutes the basis for the mouth-watering tasting menus